-In the course of transition, Angela and Sanjeev would visit their property a few times a year with their two Yorkies, Rosemary and Lily.
+In the course of transition, Angela and Sanjeev would visit their property a few times a year with their two Yorkies.
 They stayed in a small shack on the property they endearingly called the “caretakers cottage.”
 In reality, it was a cold, concrete bunker that never reached over 60 degrees F, which they decided would be a great place to store wine, but not a very good place for humans or dogs to reside.
 After the novelty of just visiting the property had worn off, they installed a manufactured home on site – offering central heat and other modern conveniences.

-Sanjeev’s appreciation for wine began while vacationing in Napa Valley with his wife Angela Summers.
-As the interest turned to passion and the idea of developing a vineyard became a reality, Sanjeev was drawn to Oregon, having experienced the natural beauty of the land on previous business travels.
+His enthusiasm for both the technical and aesthetic aspects of winemaking began while vacationing with Angela in Napa Valley.
+As the interest turned to passion, Sanjeev was drawn to Oregon, having experienced the natural beauty of the land on previous business travels.
 Sanjeev was pleasantly surprised with the unique cooperative culture of the Oregon wine industry.

 “We could have only done this in Oregon”, says Sanjeev.
 “We had no practical experience in viticulture and oenology but were able to make our vision into reality with the help and advice from people we met along the way.
 It is an ongoing, fun adventure which brings us joy every step of the way.”